Mobile computing isn’t a luxury anymore — these days, having ready access to a laptop is a flat out necessity.

-From start to finish we’ve got a full guide to walk you through every aspect of the buying process.
+A typical laptop will last between 3 – 5 years.
+When it’s time to replace a new laptop, from start to finish we’ve got a full guide to walk you through every aspect of the buying process.

-- Look for any device rated in the 8 – 10 hour range for battery life.
+- Look for any device rated in the 8 – 10-hour range for battery life.

 - Go with a hybrid 2-in-1 model or anything with a detachable keyboard if you need a touch screen and want more portability.
 To save more money, pick a clamshell instead.